21ideas-org/21ideas.org/content.en/docs/Theory/philosophy/bitcoin-is-mycelium.md

 ---

 {{< hint btc >}}
-This article by Brandon Quittem was first published in his [blog](https://brandonquittem.com/bitcoin-is-the-mycelium-of-money).
+This series by Brandon Quittem was published in his [blog](https://brandonquittem.com/bitcoin-is-the-mycelium-of-money).

 [Contribute](/contribute/).
 {{< /hint >}}